Lee-Anne22/Student-Study-Habits---Further-Insights-and-Trends/README.md

 the following plots:

 - Scatter plot
+  - The correlation between exam score and internet quality, diet quality, sleep hours and exercise frequency
 - Stacked bar plot
+  - The difference in categories between the following age groups: 16-18 years, 19-20 years, 21-22 years and 23-24 years.
 - Violin plot
+  - Mental Health rating per age group: 16-18 years, 19-20 years, 21-22
+    years and 23-24 years.
 - Heatmap
+  - To gain multivariate insights between categories
 - Parallel coordinates
 - Radar plot
+  - The difference in time spent between the following age groups: 16-18 years, 19-20 years, 21-22 years and 23-24 years.

+    - Amount of study hours - study hours

+    - Amount of time spent on social media - social media hours

+    - Amount of time spent on Netflix - netflix hours

+    - Amount of time spent on sleep - sleep hours

 #### <u>Model Building</u>

-Two machine learning models- Linear Regression and Decision Tree- were built and trained using Sci-Kit learn for this project.
-The linear regression model were used to predict the exam scores of students when considering factors like 1, 2, 3… Meanwhile, a Decision Tree model was chosen to determine exam scores when 1, 2, 3..
+Two machine learning models- Linear Regression and a Decision Tree- were built and trained using Sci-Kit learn for this project.
+The linear regression model were used to predict the exam scores of students when considering the following factors:

+- Study hours
+- Sleep hours
+- Social Media hours
+- Netflix hours
+- Exercise frequency
+- Predicted Exam Score

+The categories expected to be most profitable were increased to predict the impact on exam score.
+These categories were: sleep hours, study hours and exercise frequency.
+Meanwhile, a Decision Tree model was utilised to predict whether a student would obtain an exam score above 75% or not.